 Corace has coached lacrosse for decades while serving as a technology teacher since 1983.
 While serving as head coach of the Mahopac High School Boys’ lacrosse team from 1995-2003, he also coached the Hudson Valley Empire State Boys’ lacrosse team in 1989, 1996, 1998 and 2000 and served as the Chairman from 1995-2002.
 He led the Mahopac HS team to the New York State Class A Championship in 1996 and was named Section 1 Coach of the Year in both 1996 and 2000.
 He was elected to the Hudson Valley Lacrosse Hall of Fame in 2006.

-Corace has also spent several years coaching football and served on the Hudson Valley Boys’ and Girls’ Lacrosse Coaches Associations.
-He is a current member of the Hudson Valley Technical Education Association and US Lacrosse.
+Corace also coached football for 30 years at Mahopac HS.
+He also served on the Hudson Valley Boys’ and Girls’ Lacrosse Coaches Associations.
+He is a current member of the Westchester/Putnam Technical Education Association and US Lacrosse.

-Corace earned a bachelor of science degree in industrial arts education in 1983 and completed his MS in secondary education at Western Connecticut State in 1989.
-He resides in Mahopac, N.Y.
+Corace earned a bachelor’s of science degree in industrial arts education in 1983 and completed his MS in secondary education at Western Connecticut State in 1989.